 Occupational Safety and Hygiene.

-in local businesses, helping them update necessary information to
+businesses, helping them update necessary information to tackle labour

-measures to reduce workplace pollution and occupational diseases while
+reduce workplace pollution and occupational diseases while carrying out

-carrying out detailed inspection of explosion prevention process at the
+detailed inspection of explosion prevention process at the workplace.

-that two inspection groups will be set up to examine 50 occupational
+inspection groups will be set up to examine 50 occupational accident-prone

-accident-prone businesses and ten steering boards will be established to
+businesses and ten steering boards will be established to ensure labour safety

-labour safety and hygiene, which leaves great damage to human and
+safety and hygiene, which leaves great damage to human and assets.

-2016, tripling the number in the previous year.
-In addition, 831 fires
+tripling the number in the previous year.
+In addition, 831 fires took place in

-took place in the city, leaving 19 dead and 18 injured.
-Total damage was
+the city, leaving 19 dead and 18 injured.
+Total damage was estimated at 80